ordina-jworks/NodeSimpleServer/README.md

 **Functionality to be implemented:**
 ====================================
 - Implement decent custom logger
-- Finish porting over slotmachine and booze-o-meter
+- Convert slotmachine and booze-o-meter frontends to TypeScript and AngularJS
-- HTTPS
+- Add OAuth2 support